-Cash used in financing activities in the year ended December 31, 2018 of \$2.1 million was due to payment to tax authorities on the employee's behalf to satisfy withholding requirements on income earned from vested shares.
+Cash used in financing activities during the year ended December 31, 2019 were primarily attributed to proceeds from, net of repayments of, an insurance promissory note, offset by payments to tax authorities on the employees' behalf to satisfy withholding requirements on income earned from vested shares of the Nant Health, LLC Phantom Unit Plan (the "Phantom Unit Plan") and restricted stock units.

-Cash used in financing activities in the year ended December 31, 2017 of \$5.3 million was due to payment to tax authorities on the employee's behalf to satisfy withholding requirements on income earned from vested shares.
+Cash used in financing activities in the year ended December 31, 2018 of \$2.1 million was due to payments to tax authorities on the employees' behalf to satisfy withholding requirements on income earned from vested shares.